Proofme-id/Documentation/custom_identification_page.md

 <b>Query parameter part 2:</b> wss://api.proofme.id:443 - The websocket endpoint to connect to.
 We first setup a websocket connection, then information is being exchanged into a P2P connection between Proofme App and IPSP-Api <br>

 ### Mobile button
-So a QR code is an easy way to let the client make a connection.
-But what if the user opens that page on their mobile phone, they cannot scan a QR code on their own phone screen.
+A QR code is an easy way to let the client make a connection.
+The user cannot scan the QR code on their own phone screen, which is why we use the deeplink functionality.
 An easy way to handle this is to use the deeplink functionality that the Proofme App accepts and put this link inside a button for the user to press.

 Example deeplink: <br>
 `https://proofme.id/app?p=4204eda3-1e67-4d47-9fbc-11658609de64:wss:%2F%2Fapi.proofme.id:443`<br>